-Moderna is testing a COVID vaccine on humans.
+Moderna is testing a COVID-19 vaccine on humans.
 This is what they’re not telling you

 How did Moderna’s Phase I testing go?

 We don’t know!
 Moderna hasn’t yet released full results.
-On Tuesday, Moderna published partial findings in the New England Journal of Medicine showing that 45 participants developed antibodies similar to levels of those COVID-19 survivors—which is the goal—and that about half experienced brief flu-like symptoms.
+On Tuesday, Moderna published partial findings in the New England Journal of Medicine showing that 45 participants developed antibodies similar to levels found in COVID-19 survivors—which is the goal—and that about half experienced brief flu-like symptoms.
 But their participants were all younger adults.
-The company has not yet released its results of older adults, nor tested people with underlying health conditions.
+The company has not yet released its results for older adults, nor tested people with underlying health conditions.
 We reached out to the company for more information and will update when we hear back.
 Their vaccine is two shots, one month apart.

 So will the vaccine work?

 Sigh.
 A new study out of the U.K. indicates that COVID-19 antibodies may only be protective for 2-3 months.
 This is bad!
-The study is not yet peer reviewed, nor has it been replicated, so the jury is still out, though it does mimic the findings of a Chinese study from a month ago.
-If antibodies are only protective for a couple months, this would make global herd immunity a pipe dream, but would be a boon for pharmaceutical companies, who would potentially be providing vaccines multiple times a year on an ongoing basis.
+The study is not yet peer-reviewed, nor has it been replicated, so the jury is still out, though it does mimic the findings of a Chinese study from a month ago.
+If antibodies are only protective for a couple of months, this would make global herd immunity a pipe dream, but it would be a boon for pharmaceutical companies, who would potentially be providing vaccines multiple times a year on an ongoing basis.
 This is all based on preliminary data and very subject to change.

 Are there other vaccines besides Moderna’s?

 Yep.
 Roughly 120 vaccines are being developed worldwide, with just under two dozen of those in testing on humans, including a U.S.-funded vaccine out of Oxford University that is also starting testing on 30,000 participants.
-China is also human-testing eight vaccine candidates.
+Meanwhile, China is human-testing eight vaccine candidates.
 A handful of different delivery technologies are being used.

 What are experts saying?